-FY-4A (P Zhang et al., 2019) (J Yang et al., 2017)is a new generation geostationary meteorological satellite in China, equipped with an advanced geostationary radiation imager (AGRI) that can offer a variety of cloud products in the study area.
+Fengyun-4A (FY-4A) is a new generation geostationary meteorological satellite in China (J Yang et al., 2017), equipped with an advanced geostationary radiation imager (AGRI) that can offer a variety of cloud products in the study area.
 In this paper, the cloud top temperature product (CTT) and cloud phase product (CLP) with a horizontal spatial resolution of 4 km and temporal resolution of 15 minutes are used to analyze the change of cloud top temperature and cloud phase, respectively.
 The 470 nm, 650 nm and 830 nm three-band data in the FY-4A L1 dataset with a horizontal spatial resolution of 1 km are used to synthesize pseudo-color images.
-Because the satellite data can only simultaneously calculate CTT and CLP when clouds present at the study site.
-Therefore, the uncertain value is eliminated in data preprocessing.
 The cloud phase product of FY-4A is reasonably consistent with MODIS and Himawari-8 (Lai et al., 2019).

-(Bessho et al., 2016)(Stein et al., 2015)
+Himawari-8 satellite (Bessho et al., 2016), launched by the Japan Meteorological Agency, is equipped with an Advanced Himawari Imager (AHI) that employs a sophisticated cloud classification algorithm to discern various cloud types.
+The spatial and temporal resolutions of the Himawari-8 satellite data are 5 km and 10 minutes, respectively.

+To identify aerosol sources and spatial transport paths, the HYbrid Single-Particle Lagrangian Integrated Trajectory (HYSPLIT) (Stein et al., 2015) model was used.
+The HYSPLIT model was configured to perform 24 hour back trajectory calculations at an altitude of 3 km above the study site, utilizing meteorological data from the Global Data Assimilation System (GDAS) with a spatial resolution of 1°.

+The meteorological data provided by the Minfeng County Meteorological Bureau is used to analyze near-surface meteorological changes, including temperature, relative humidity, horizontal visibility, horizontal wind speed, and horizontal wind direction.

 3 Observations and analysis